 Even if you focus on only one or two main social media channels for growth and engagement, go ahead and create accounts on all the majors.
 This prevents someone else from taking these names and who knows, you may find them useful in the future.

 You absolutely must set up your email list builder.
 Far too many blogs are not utilizing email marketing and this will be where your bread and butter will come from!
-Just take it from me, I will go into more details in future posts.
-But set one up right out the box and begin to collect emails from your visitors.
+Set one up right out the box and begin to collect emails from your visitors.

 You can try Mailerlite since it’s free for your first 1000 subscribers, relatively easy to use and has advanced features like email sequences and automation.
 I also have used and loved Convertkit as my email service provider, though this option is a little more pricey and also a little more sophisticated and feature-packed.

 Ok, enough setup.
 Start writing already!
 There are definitely still other things to be done but you can figure it out along the way.
 If you wait until your blog is perfect, you may never ever start.